peterdesmet/movebank2gbif/mapping.md

 #### [samplingProtocol](http://rs.tdwg.org/dwc/terms/index.htm#samplingProtocol)

 Recommended...
 SCD: Also see [locationAccordingTo].
 Can store the sensor type (i.e. tracking method) here, stored in the data file as `sensor-type` (this variable is always included).
-Here or elsewhere we should at mimimum record the `tag-manufacturer-name` and possibly other methods information stored in the reference data file.
-A complete example could concatenate `sensor-type` + `": "` + `tag-manufacturer-name` + `" "` + `tag-model` + `"; tag readout method: "` `tag-readout-method`.
-The latter four reference data attributes can be linked to records in the data file by the same `animal-id`= `individual-local-identifier` and the same `tag-id` = `tag-local-identifier`.
-If there are multiple deployments there could tag information for the same animal in the dataset.
+Here or elsewhere we should at mimimum record the `tag-manufacturer-name` and if possible also other methods information stored in the reference data file that are almost always included in the datasets.
+A complete example could concatenate `sensor-type` + `": "` + `tag-manufacturer-name` + `" "` + `tag-model` + `"; attachment type: "` `attachment-type` + `"; tag readout method: "` `tag-readout-method`.
+The latter four reference data attributes can be linked to records in the data file by the same `animal-id` = `individual-local-identifier` and the same `tag-id` = `tag-local-identifier`.
+If there are multiple deployments there could be different tag information for the same animal in the dataset.

-    gps: Technosmart GiPSy-2; tag readout method: tag-retrieval
+    gps: Technosmart GiPSy-2; attachment type: harness; tag readout method: tag-retrieval

 #### [samplingEffort](http://rs.tdwg.org/dwc/terms/index.htm#samplingEffort)
 n/a